Variational quantum simulation using non-Gaussian continuous-variable systems: CV-VQE architecture

 The degree of achievable squeezing is constrained by the non-linearity within SPDC crystals.
 This constraint can be quantified and addressed using the squeezing cost introduced in \cite{centrone2021cost}.
 The amount of squeezing needed for the implementation depicted in Fig. \ref{fig:expResource} may pose challenges for schemes reliant on more than 10 frequency modes \cite{Cai17,Roman23}.
 Nonetheless, it remains feasible for temporal modes, up to approximately 3-5 dB \cite{madsen2022quantum}.
 While this could result in longer computational times, there is potential for improvement through a hybrid approach that combines frequency and temporal modes \cite{Koadou23,Roman23}.

-It is worth noting that the probability of successfully implementing photon subtractions, as shown in Fig. \ref{fig:expResource}, decreases exponentially.
+It is worth noting that the probability of successfully implementing photon subtractions, as shown in Fig. \ref{fig:expResource}, decreases exponentially with the number of subtractions.
 However, considering the CV states generation rate, that in setup based on mode-locked lasers can be of the order of $100$ MHz, this task can be accomplished within a reasonable timeframe, on the order of hundreds of seconds.

 Furthermore, it is important to emphasize that the protocol does not necessitate full-state tomography.
 Instead, it only requires the estimation of the mean values of observables through homodyne detection.
 This is a standard practice for quadratic observables.
-However, it becomes particularly crucial when dealing with observables that are quartic in the quadratures ~\cite{PhysRevA.96.053835}.
+However, it becomes particularly crucial when dealing with observables that are quartic in the quadratures~\cite{PhysRevA.96.053835}.